Distribution estimation and change-point estimation for time series via DNN-based GANs: Introduction

 \section{Introduction}

 Let $\{\boldsymbol X_n\}_{n\in\N}$ be a stationary time series with the stationary measure $\pi$ { satisfying appropriate regularity assumptions}, see the details in Section \ref{sec: Assumptions}.
-We aim in this paper to investigate the validity of DNN-based generative adversarial networks (GANs) for estimating the distribution of this time series, and propose an algorithm based on our theoretical result to detect the change-point in time series.
+We aim in this paper to investigate the validity of DNN-based generative adversarial networks (GANs) for estimating $\pi^l$, the joint stationary distribution of $l$-tuple samples, of this time series, and propose an algorithm based on our theoretical result to estimate the change-point in time series.

+Estimation of distribution plays an important role in data analysis.
+Many traditional methods { on distributional estimation} are based on nonparametric kernel {methods}, and suffer from the curse of dimensionality.
+In recent years, machine learning algorithms such as the GANs emerged as important techniques in distribution estimation and { have demonstrated} excellent performance in high dimensional problems.

-GANs are a class of deep learning methods designed { to estimate} the distribution of data [\citet{goodfellow2014generative}].
-The approach is usually implemented by training two neural networks with conflicting objectives, one generator (g), and one discriminator (d), forcing each other to improve.
-The generator is designed to produce samples that look real, while the discriminator { measures the distance} between generated samples and the real data.
+GANs are a class of deep learning methods designed to estimate the distribution of data [\citet{goodfellow2014generative}].
+The approach is usually implemented by training two neural networks with conflicting objectives, one generator ($\boldsymbol {g}$), and one discriminator (d), forcing each other to improve.
+The generator is designed to produce { an estimator that approximates the sample distribution}, while the discriminator measures the distance between generated samples and the real data.

-In the research of GANs, extensive theoretical and empirical analysis have been established for independent and identically distributed (i.i.d.) data, however limited work has exploited them for estimating the distribution of time-series data, which { is important in many applications}.
+In the research of GANs, extensive theoretical and empirical analysis have been established for independent and identically distributed (i.i.d.) data, however limited work has exploited them for estimating the joint distribution of time-series data, which { is important in many applications}.
 In addition, the evaluation of GANs remains a largely-unsolved problem, researchers often rely on visual evaluation of generated examples, an approach that is both impractical and inappropriate for multi-dimensional time series.
-There have been several results related to the GANs for time series, but most of them only showed the successes in experiments without a rigorous justification, see more details in the literature review below.
+There have been { a few} results related to the GANs for time series, but most of them only showed the successes in experiments without a rigorous justification, see more details in the literature review below.